seznam/slo-exporter/docs/defining_new_slo.md

 Also, often referred to as an _uptime_, a ratio of the time when the service is up to the time it is down.
 You should be careful what actually means the service _is down_.
-Mostly suitable for some continuously running computations or in cases when the event based SLI is hard or even impossible to evaluate reliably for example SLO for relational databases(latency od success of the event depends on the user query).
+Mostly suitable for some continuously running computations or in cases when the event based SLI is hard or even impossible to evaluate reliably.

 #### Event based
 Probably most common SLI used mainly for web services computed as a ratio of failed/successful requests served by the service.